Racial Profiling Advisory Board reacts to WPD addressing community’s demands for policy changes

 Racial Profiling Advisory Board Member Juanita Ridge listens closely to Chief Ramsay during an online forum.

-WPD and the city agreed to implement some of the 16 community demands such as duty to intervene, de-escalation. and banning choke, knee, and strangle holds
+WPD and the city agreed to implement some of the 16 community demands such as the duty to intervene, de-escalation. and banning choke, knee, and strangleholds

 But police do not agree with the recommendation to give the citizens review board subpoena power.